mroy31/gonetem/docs/source/configuration.rst

 Server
 ------
-If you install pynetem manually, you have lo launch gonetem-server with the root right.
+If you install gonetem manually, you have lo launch gonetem-server with the root right.
 It is required to execute docker or netlink actions.
 You can use the following command for example: